Gary Moore: Personal life

 In the mid-1970s, Moore was involved in a bar fight leaving him with facial scars.
 According to Eric Bell, Moore was with his girlfriend at Dingwalls in Camden which is part of inner London, when two men "started mouthing about Gary's girlfriend [...] what they'd like to do to her".
 After Moore confronted them about it, one of the men smashed a bottle on the bar and slashed Moore's face with it.
 It had a profound effect on him.
 Bell said, "It did change him.
 A lot of that pent-up anger and emotion would come out in his playing... it came out in other ways too.
 It must be a hard thing to come back from something like that."
 During the 1980s, Moore hid his scars in photographs and videos by looking down or being framed in photographs from a distance.

 Moore was married to his first wife Kerry from 1985 to 1993.
 Before divorcing, they had two sons, Jack (who became a musician) and Gus.
 Gary later had a daughter, Lily (who also embarked on a musical career), during a relationship with Jo Rendle.
 Moore also had a daughter named Saoirse from another relationship.
 At the time of his death, he was in a relationship.
-His first cousin once removed, Ellen, is also a singer from Manchester and plays in a band in York.